repo-sync/repo-sync/README.md

 #### Manual events

-Instead of triggering workflows using the cron scheduler, you can setup [manual events](https://help.github.com/en/articles/events-that-trigger-workflows#manual-events) to trigger the workflow when the source repo changes.
+Instead of triggering workflows using the cron scheduler, you can set up [manual events](https://help.github.com/en/articles/events-that-trigger-workflows#manual-events) to trigger the workflow when the source repo changes.

 #### Workflow steps

-You can add/remove workflow steps to meet your needs.
-For example, the "Create pull request" step can be removed, or perhaps a "Merge pull request" step can be added.
+You can add or remove workflow steps to meet your needs.
+For example, you might remove the "Create pull request" to commit directly, or you could add a "Merge pull request" step.

 #### One-Way Syncs